-- Complete RFTA, signed by both the family and the owner, including:

-- Dwelling lease

-- Proof of ownership of the unit to be leased (e.g. deed of trust, most recent year tax statement, warranty deed and management agreement, if applicable);

-- The Owner's EIN or social security number;

-- A W-9 form completed by the owner.
+- Complete RFTA, signed by both the family and the owner, including: - Dwelling lease - Proof of ownership of the unit to be leased (e.g. deed of trust, most recent year tax statement, warranty deed and management agreement, if applicable); - o The Owner's EIN or social security number; - o A W-9 form completed by the owner.

-- If the property is in a corporation, the names of all parties - Current street mailing address, Post Office Box addresses will not be accepted - Business and home telephone number - For units constructed prior to 1978, owners must either 1) certify that the unit, common areas, and exterior have been found to be free of lead-based paint by a certified inspector; or 2) attach a lead based paint disclosure statement.
+- o If the property is in a corporation, the names of all parties - Current street mailing address - o Business and home telephone number - For units constructed prior to 1978, owners must either 1) certify that the unit, common areas, and exterior have been found to be free of lead-based paint by a certified inspector; or 2) attach a lead based paint disclosure statement.